QuentinOchem/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 pragma Assertion_Level (Platinum, Depends => [Silver, Gold]);
 ```

-By default, all assertions levels depends on `Always_Runtime` level, and
+By default, all assertions levels depends on `Runtime` level, and
-`Never_Runtime` level depends on all assertions levels that doesn't
+`Static` level depends on all assertions levels that doesn't
 explicitely or transitively depend on it (there are no circularities).
 The
 following is valid: